nikitakent/semaphore-court-app/README.md

 **Voting in the Semaphore Jury Voting application**

 This toy example allows certain jury groups to be assigned to legal cases.
-Jury members vote for or against case
+Jury members vote for or against each charge for a case.

 While this Jury Voting example is completely hypothetical, one could imagine a potential use-case where jury members do not have to publicly display their votes, and this may be useful in high-security-threat or high-profile cases.